 St. Kentigern was a 6th or 7th century monk, better known in Scotland as the St. Mungo of Glasgow Cathedral.
 Mungo is just a nickname, meaning ‘dearest friend’.

 St Kentigern’s, Caldbeck, is another church that claims to have been founded by the man himself in the 6th century.
 St. Mungo’s well, behind the church, is said to be the well where Kentigern baptised his first local recruits.
 The building is 12th century and later, and the churchyard has the graves of John Peel, the huntsman famed by song, and Mary Harrison, otherwise known as the Maid of Buttermere.
-Find Lake District Cottages in Caldbeck
+Find cottages in Caldbeck

 There are further St. Kentigern churches at Aspatria, Mungrisdale and Castle Sowerby.